awsdocs/amazon-forecast-developer-guide/doc_source/API_ListTagsForResource.md

 The request accepts the following data in JSON format\.

  ** [ResourceArn](#API_ListTagsForResource_RequestSyntax) **   <a name="forecast-ListTagsForResource-request-ResourceArn"></a>
 The Amazon Resource Name \(ARN\) that identifies the resource for which to list the tags\.
-Currently, the supported resources are Forecast dataset groups, datasets, dataset import jobs, predictors, forecasts, and forecast export jobs\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `^[a-zA-Z0-9\-\_\.\/\:]+$`